kermitt2/grobid_client_python/Readme.md

 `processCitationList` does not take a repertory of PDF as input, but a repertory of `.txt` files, with one reference raw string per line.

+The following command example will process all the PDF files present in the input directory and add bounding box coordinates (`--teiCoordinates`) relative to the original PDFs for the elements listed in the config file.
+It will also segment the sentences (`--segmentSentences`, this is a "layout aware" sentence segmentation) in the identified paragraphs with bounding box coordinates for the sentences.

+> grobid_client --input ~/tmp/in2 --output ~/tmp/out --teiCoordinates --segmentSentences processFulltextDocument

-The file `example.py` gives an example of usage from a another python script.
+The file `example.py` gives an example of usage as a library, from a another python script.

 ## Using the client in your python